bec-archer/SR80-Manuals/user-manual.md

 - **Device Info** — Your device name, role, and app version.
 Attached automatically.

 Tap **Submit** and you're done.
 The report goes straight to Bec.
 You'll get a confirmation and the sheet closes.

+When you submit, the app also automatically captures a screenshot of whatever was on screen and records which screens you visited recently.
+This gives Bec a visual snapshot and a breadcrumb trail to help figure out what happened — you don't need to explain where you were or try to recreate the problem.

 **You don't need to be sure something is wrong to submit a report.** If something felt weird or slow, report it.
 Bec would rather get a false alarm than miss a real issue.